blackfalcon/travisreleasetest/README.md

 > For the sake of demonstration, this repository is a simple little thing that will take a Scss file and output a CSS file in a `dist/` dir.

 Like me, you may have built a project and wanted to release it to the world!
 YAY!
-That's awesome.
+That's awesome!

 But also like me, when you get to the RELEASE part, that's where the sadness sets in.
-That being said, yes, it is as easy as pie to take your code, do a local build, manually update the version number and publish to npm is REALLY EASY, but that process sucks and it doesn't scale.
+Yes, it is as easy as pie to take your code and do a local build, manually update the version number and publish to npm, but that process sucks and it doesn't scale.

 It's at this point where a few things may come into play.

-1. Automated built process
+1. Automated build process
 1. Automated version management
 1. Automated CHANGELOG.md creation/updates